ckorgial/xAI-CAAE/README.md

 # Dataset

-The dataset we used for training is the CACD + UTKFace which consists of 21267 images in 7 age classes.
+The dataset we used for training was the CACD + UTKFace which consists of 21267 images in 7 age classes.
 FGNET with 1002 used for the test purpose.

 # Our Paper

+This code was used to implement the experiments of our Paper which published in the Image and Vision Computing Journal "Special Issue on Deep Learning Techniques Applied to Faces"

 # Prerequisites